PAR-iTY/platypus/README.md

 This repo also contains a feature detection script for all core dependencies and also<br>
 run Platypus audio specific tests properties on the following two bugs:

 - Sometimes the audio blob is properly encoded but the browser fails to display it;<br>
   to counteract this a sample blob mp3 from Platypus is included to test blob URLs

 - Sometimes the hardware and browser prefers sample rates and buffer sizes which<br>
   can cause a sporadic mixture of sped-up playback and high-end artifacts; while this<br>
   is currently fixed via a forced huge bufferSize of 16384 bytes, new devices and<br>
   operating systems may have issues reoccur.
 To help debug them the preferred<br>
   sample and buffer values are also saved.

 When run, this script saves the level of support and preferred sample/buffer values;<br>
 these are all returned as an object to the IsMicSupported global module for access

+## 2021 Update

+This was my first big web project and it is structurally quite monolithic and problematic - error handling and setIntervals and driven by global mutations and such.the control flow is quite difficult to follow but largely appears to work performantly.

+I've made a few fixes and changes, mostly unloading resources on error and modularising the feature detection script, and because of better browser-security a breaking change around asking for user media. running the feature detection module on input fixed this.